Study Tips for GRE

 One of the most widely accepted tests, which acts as a viable predictor of test takers' college-readiness is the GRE test.
-The GRE is a standardized test that measures your skills and abilities in Verbal Reasoning, Analytical Writing and Quantitative Reasoning domains.
-These three sections of the GRE evaluate the students' quality and ability to handle higher level college courses or graduate degrees.
-Hence, it is important that you score well in GRE so as to be considered by the top colleges and universities in US, US territories, Canada and other places of the world.
-For scoring high, you can follow valuable GRE study tips, which will enable you to have a solid preparation for the test.
-The GRE study tips that are discussed in the article are totally dependable and they guarantee a sure-shot success in GRE.
-In the following sub-headings you shall read about seven useful, practicable and effective GRE study tips.
-You may go through them and incorporate them in your GRE preparation schedule.
-The top 7 tips for GRE preparation are:
+The test is a standardized test that measures your skills and abilities in Verbal Reasoning, Analytical Writing and Quantitative Reasoning domains.
+These three sections of the test evaluate the students' quality and ability to handle higher level college courses or graduate degrees.
+Hence, it is important that you score well in the test so as to be considered by the top colleges and universities in US, US territories, Canada and other places of the world.
+For scoring high, you can follow valuable study tips, which will enable you to have a solid preparation for the test.
+The study tips that are discussed in the article are totally dependable and they guarantee sure-shot success in the test.
+In the following sub-headings you shall read about seven useful, practicable and effective study tips.
+You may go through them and incorporate them in your preparation schedule.
+The top 7 tips for test preparation are:

 i) Start Early:

-This is the most important of all GRE study tips, i.e., starting your preparation early.
-There are no last-minute studies or procrastinations when it comes to GRE preparation.
-You must have a minimum of three months preparation before you wish to take GRE, as it has a vast syllabus.
-However, if you wish to start in advance, you will have enough time to complete the GRE syllabus and solve various GRE mock tests as well.
-In this way, you will face less tension about the test day and will become more confident for taking the GRE.
+This is the most important of all study tips for GRE, i.e., starting your preparation early.
+There are no last-minute studies or procrastinations when it comes to preparation for GRE.
+You must have a minimum of three months' preparation before you wish to take the test, as it has a vast syllabus.
+However, if you wish to start in advance, you will have enough time to complete the syllabus and solve various mock tests as well.
+In this way, you will face less tension about the test day and will become more confident for taking the test.

 ii) Develop Your Vocabulary: